MT-Eurythmia/Eurythmia-Evolution/README.md

 you want to switch a world from `vendor` to `easyvend`.

 **WARNING**: This feature is experimental!
 It is advised to backup your world before doing this.
-This feature is also incomplete;
+This feature is also incomplete; items are currently **not** transformed in the process.

 ### Conversion process
-To transform all nodes from the `vendor` mod, enable the `easyvend` mod and disable the `vendor` mod, then load the world.
-Now all nodes from the vendor mod will be replaced by the new machines from `easyvend`.
+To transform all nodes from the `vendor` mod, disable the `vendor` mod (if it is not already disabled), enable the setting `easyvend_convert_vendor` and start or restart the game.

+Now all nodes from the `vendor` mod will be replaced  with `easyvend` ones.

-If you run a server, inform players of the change after loading the world with the new nodes.
+If you run a server, you should inform players of this change because a few machines might need a reconfiguration.

 ### Details
 The machine configuration will be kept in the process and the machines will